AMC-LAEB/flu-antiviral-stockpile/README.md

 Install Python and dependencies using `miniconda`.
 See https://www.anaconda.com/docs/getting-started/miniconda/main for detailed instructions.

-All R codes run R (v4.4.0) and requires on the following packages that can be installed by:
+All R codes run on R (v4.4.0) and require the following packages which can be installed by:
 `install.packages(c('tidyverse', 'tidybayes', 'brms', 'broom', 'broom.mixed'))`

 You can clone the GitHub repository by: